knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

    done, the QueryRunner service returns a custom CloudEvent of type `dev.knative.samples.querycompleted`.
-3. The ChartCreator service receives the `querycompleted` event, creates a chart from BigQuery data using `Matplotlib` and saves it to a Cloud Storage bucket.
+3. The ChartCreator service receives the `querycompleted` CloudEvent, creates a chart from BigQuery data using `Matplotlib`, and saves it to a Cloud Storage bucket.
 4. `Notifier` is another Python service that receives the `com.google.cloud.storage.object.finalize` event from the bucket via a